 The summer fast once went from the day after All Saints Sunday to August 15, but the ByzantineChurch used the principle of “economy” (oikonomia) and broke it into the two separate fasts we have today.

 The traditional Fast as described in the Typikon is one of strict abstinence on Monday, Wednesday, and Friday.
-In the United States, the Ruthenian Metropolia (to which branch of Byzantine Catholicism we belong) recognizes this as a penitential season but observance is voluntary.
+In the United States, the Ruthenian Metropolia (to which the Eparchy of Phoenix belongs) recognizes this as a penitential season and observance is voluntary.